eema300/hello-note/README.md

 - Preserve `\n`ewlines after text restoraion
 - Beautify the UI of the notepad and let the user change the color theme
 - Allow different file formats for saving text
-- Allow user upload of plain text files
+- Allow user upload of text files